sbulav/sbulav.github.io/_posts/2021-02-22-neovim-writing-lua-plugins.md

 # Conclusion

-Vim is a tool which you tune to suit your needs.
+Vim is a tool that you tune to suit your needs.
 Using Lua in Neovim lets you tune almost every aspect of an editor, making it feel and look as you'd like.

-Entry barrier for writing Lua plugins is low and it's pretty fun.
+The entry barrier for writing Lua plugins is low and it's pretty fun.
 There are already a lot of Neovim only plugins and I see that more and more developers drop vim compatibility and convert to Lua init files.

-I am sure that Lua in Neovim has bright future and it's worth investing into it.
+I am sure that Lua in Neovim has a bright future and it's worth investing into it.

 P.S.
 A list of Lua Neovim plugins can be found [awesome-neovim](https://github.com/rockerBOO/awesome-neovim)